Custom Mouthguards Fairfield

 Need emergency dental?
 Call for a same day appointment.

 Protecting your teeth

-With a passion for sport in the local community, we believe in protecting your mouth and teeth in the best way we can with custom mouthguards.
+We have a passion for sport in the local community.
+That’s why we believe in protecting your mouth and teeth in the best way we can with custom mouthguards.

 A mouthguard is a thick, often spongy shield that fits over your teeth.
 Mouthguards are usually worn during sports and other activities that involve a high risk of impact to the face.

 They can be helpful outside of sports too.
 For instance, you might need to use a specialised mouthguard for jaw issues or teeth grinding.
 Dentists sometimes use special types of mouthguards to help treat snoring or sleep apnoea as well.

 About This Treatment

 When should I wear a mouthguard?

 Mouthguards should be worn during games and training.
 Basically, it’s best to wear a mouthguard any time there’s a risk of impact to your face.
 Sports Medicine Australia and the Australian Dental Association recommend that regardless of whether the sport you play is considered a ‘contact sport’ or not, you’re encouraged to wear a mouthguard any time you’re on the field.